Kingdread/floppymusic/README.md

 Installation
 ------------

+- if your Raspberry Pi is Raspberry Pi 2 Model B or NEWER, remove /src/gpio.hpp file and rename /src/gpio.hpp.2 to /src/gpio.hpp
 - adjust Makefile to your needs.
 The standard Makefile should be fine if you're using g++.
 - run `make`